stevemussmann/admixturePipeline/README.md

 ```
 distructRerun.py -a example_admixturePipeline_result/ -d 1516030453/ -k 1 -K 12
 ```
 This should have produced a file named MajorClusterRuns.txt in the directory from which you executed distructRerun.py.
 This file contains all of the names of the .stdout files produced by my admixturePipeline repository that correspond to each of the major clusters recovered by CLUMPAK.
 You should also have a file named cv_file.txt that contains all of the CV values for your major cluster runs.
+Finally, distruct will return a postscript file (.ps) for the major cluster of each K value that you evaluated.
 The rest of the processing can be accomplished through my admixture_cv_sum repository.

+List of current options:
+* **-a / --ad:** Specify the directory containing the output of your admixturePipeline.py run (required).
+* **-d / --directory:** Specify the directory containing the output of your CLUMPAK run (required).
+* **-k / --minK:** Specify the minimum K value to be tested (required).
+* **-K / --maxK:** Specify the maximum K value to be tested (required).
+* **-m / --mc:** Provide the name of the output file that will hold the names of runs corresponding to the major clusters (optional; default = MajorClusterRuns.txt)
+* **-w / --width:** Provide the width of each individual bar in the distruct output (optional; default = 4).

 ## Outputs: